Torrecilla returns after brain tumour

 Torrecilla, who was given the captain's armband when she came on, last played in a 1-0 win for Spain over England in the SheBelieves Cup in March 2020.

 "We have no words to describe this moment," Atletico tweeted.
+"You are an example of overcoming."

 Norwegian Caroline Graham Hansen scored a hat-trick and Netherlands midfielder Lieke Martens netted twice as Barca won the cup for a second time.